Amazing MS PowerPoint Presentation

 PowerPoint tradition demands that you keep your slides extremely basic, as either a picture or a bulleted list.
 Well, we’ll happily tell you to break this tradition!

-Bulleted lists are passé in today’s e-times.
-Sure, they have their uses to quickly summarize important information.
-But with reducing attention spans, we’ve now found more effective ways to grab audience attention: vibrant graphics, customized clipart, charts and graphs, embedded videos, live-feed screenshots, etc. As the revised adage would probably say, a picture (or a media element) speaks more than 1000 bulleted lists!
+Bulleted lists are passed in today’s e-times.
+Sure, they have their uses to summarize important information quickly.
+But with reducing attention spans, we’ve found more effective ways to grab audience attention: vibrant graphics, customized clipart, charts and graphs, embedded videos, live-feed screenshots, etc. As the revised adage would probably say, a picture (or a media element) speaks more than 1000 bulleted lists!

 -